 • Loss of wages, which can cover any missed work or missed opportunities to work, as well as the potential lost work in the future because of the injury.

 • Property losses or repairs, which may include construction work or replacements needed to fix damage to your home or property that was caused by a defective product.

 General or non-economic losses cover items that can be harder to put a price-tag on, like pain and suffering and loss of enjoyment of life.
 However, you are still entitled to compensation for these types of damages if a defective product has impacted your quality of life.
 Furthermore, your spouse or close family member(s) may be entitled to recovery for “loss of consortium” if the injuries caused by the product have affected your relationship with them.

 Fundamentally, it is important to speak with a lawyer to help evaluate and properly organize all of the potential product-defect damages you’ve experienced and may have in the future.
 Additionally, you must act promptly after the injury to ensure that you comply with the applicable statutory time provided to file the claim after the injury.
-So contact the experienced attorneys at the Hodge & Langley Law Firm today to have a free consultation about your case, and to see if we can help you recover damages from a product liability action.
+So contact the Greenville product liability attorneys at Hodge & Langley Law Firm today to have a free consultation about your case, and to see if we can help you recover damages from a product liability action.